Skip to main content

 Debug overlay

 Add this to your /auth page during development.
-Remove it before submitting to the App Store or Google Play, Apple reviewers authenticate through your app during review and will see it.
+Remove it before submitting to the App Store or Google Play.
+Apple reviewers authenticate through your app during review and will see it.

 Swap in this standalone component as your /auth route during testing.
 Route it back to your real Auth component before shipping.